Skip to main content

 Fundy Trail Provincial Park Interpretive Centre

-The Interpretive Centre is built in the style of an 1800s logging bunkhouse in a lovely setting overlooking the Big Salmon River, where a community with a sawmill, inn, school, homes and churches once stood on the banks of the river.
-With the flourishing shipbuilding and lumber industry during the golden age of sail, a thriving lumber industry supported the building of over 500 ships in nearby St. Martins and area, once described as one of the richest region in Canada.
-Learn about this fascinating history and local stories through interpretive panels and an informative video.
-From the Interpretive Centre, visit the adjacent heritage sawmill and old-fashioned cookhouse for a lovely meal.
-Take a walk along the riverside trails, and engage with knowledgeable staff.
+The Big Salmon Interpretive Centre is built in the style of an 1800s logging bunkhouse in a picturesque setting overlooking the Big Salmon River, where a community with a sawmill, inn, school, homes and churches once stood.
+During the golden age of sail, the thriving shipbuilding and lumber industry led to the construction of over 500 ships in nearby St. Martins and surrounding areas — once described as one of the richest regions in Canada.
+Learn about this fascinating history and local stories through interpretive panels.
+From the Interpretive Centre, visit the adjacent heritage sawmill and old-fashioned cookhouse for a meal.
+Take a walk along the riverside trails, and chat with knowledgeable staff.
 The Interpretive Centre also features a boutique with NB made products and other souvenirs.